lwa-project/jdep/README.md

 In addition the `jdpe.get_jupter_cml()` function does not exactly match what you get for the CML from [JPL Horizons](https://ssd.jpl.nasa.gov/horizons/app.html).
-From my testing the values are within +/- 1 degrees over the period of Jan 2000 to Dec 2075.
+From my testing the values are within +/- 1 degree over the period of Jan 2000 to Dec 2075.

 [^1]: These two values are slightly higher than the maximum marking in the